jlgoldman/membersofcongress/README.md

-Since there are coordinates for each office, an alternate JSON file containing GeoJSON has been provided, that is ready to be imported in any compatible GIS program or [Google Maps](https://developers.google.com/maps/documentation/javascript/datalayer#load_geojson) or perhaps client-side geospatial libraries like [Turf](http://turfjs.org/)
+Since there are coordinates for each office, an alternate JSON file containing GeoJSON has been provided, that is ready to be imported in any compatible GIS program or [Google Maps](https://developers.google.com/maps/documentation/javascript/datalayer#load_geojson) or perhaps client-side geospatial libraries like [Turf](http://turfjs.org/).

 ## The Data

 The data were initally collected from individual Congressional websites the week of January 9, 2017.
 Washington DC offices are included for all 541 members.
-At least one district office is included for 527 members; 14 newly-elected members have yet to publish district office information on their still-being-constructed websites.
+At least one district office is included for 527 members, currently totaling 1331 district offices; 14 newly-elected members have yet to publish district office information on their still-being-constructed websites.

 This repository will be updated as soon as information for the remaining offices is available.